holderbaum-io/think-about-website/pages/blog/log-inspection.md

 ---

-Organizing a conference requires marketing.
-And marketing requires website usage statistics in order to determine effectiveness.
-But how can user privacy be ensured?
+How can user privacy be ensured when website owners want statistics about their website usage?
+Common tools like Google Analytics are unethical and expose all website visitors to corporate spying.

-We wanted to enable us to understand how our website is used.
+We wanted to be able to understand how our website is used.
 How many clicks are we generating, where are the users coming from and how frequently are the different pages beside the landing page visited.

 The typical marketing recommendation would be to install Google Analytics or a